jlmessenger/affect/README.md

 Writing an affect method is the same as writing any normal Javascript promise/async function, except the first argument will always be `call`.

-Then within the method, any methods with loads state or causes side-effects should not be called directly, but rather called using passed-in `call` interface.
+Then within the method, any methods which loads state or causes side-effects should not be called directly, but rather called using the passed-in `call` interface.

 #### Affect Method Example
 ```js